borgbackup/borg/docs/internals/frontends.rst

     A list of *Change* objects describing the changes made to the item in the two archives.
 For example, there will be two changes if the contents of a file are changed, and its ownership are changed.

-The *Change* object can contain a number of properties depending on the type of change that occured.
+The *Change* object can contain a number of properties depending on the type of change that occurred.
 If a 'property' is not required for the type of change, it is not output.
 The possible properties of a *Change* object are:

 type:
   The **type** property is always present.
 It identifies the type of change and will be one of these values:

   - *modified* - file contents changed.
   - *added* - the file was added.
   - *removed* - the file was removed.